 With the support of Human Resources, we rolled out performance measured incrementally, each quarter, as well as annually.
 Reviews would be conducted against teams' continuous improvement goals, rather than by individual.

 Let the team decide how they want to improve

 Several brainstorming sessions and anonymous surveys later, the team arrived at annual improvement goals, broken down by quarter and monthly sprints.
 In keeping with the transparency tenet, we also kept our goals visible as a source of encouragement to all team members to put team before self.
 This was a satisfying shift in my achiever mind because I was able to move focus to supporting the team in measurable ways.

 This is not about faster time to delivery or better quality products.
 It’s purely an exercise in putting the practice of Agile to work for you within the team dynamic.
 How well is the team performing as a whole?
 What’s the trust like?
 Do folks feel safe saying that don’t know how?
 Is there anyone hogging the spotlight of awesomeness to the detriment of the team?

 Nirvana - Smells like Team Spirit

 There is no doubt some of you are thinking or maybe even saying out loud, “um...yeah, but my organization is NOT going to change their individual performance review model.
 That would be heaven!”

-In an ideal world, which most of us do not live in, an entire company has adopted Agile principles.
+In an ideal world, which most of us do not live in, an entire company has adopted business agility.
 (I would be out of a job, but hey, the world would be ideal).
 Most organizations' transformation to Agile is a process.
 So...

 What can you do in the meantime?